 House Foreign Affairs Committee Chairman Ed Royce (R-CA), who has announced his retirement, introduced a bipartisan Department of State Authorization Act of 2018.
 The bill codifies and authorizes several State Department offices and bureaus and, in reaction to former Secretary of State’s Rex Tillerson’s reorganization efforts, provides for greater congressional oversight of future reorganization plans.
 It has been years since Congress last passed a free standing State authorization.
 However, an expected easy adoption of the measure in the Committee in April had to be postponed over adding abortion provisions to the bill.

 Fiscal Year 2019 Budget Resolution

-Neither the House or Senate is expected to produce a new one, particularly has the funding levels have been set in the Fiscal Year 2018 budget deal.
+Neither the House or Senate will produce a Budget Resolution this year, as the funding levels have been set in the Fiscal Year 2018 budget deal earlier this year.

 Key Fiscal Year 2018 National Security Bills

 Fiscal Year 2018 Defense/Omnibus Appropriations Bill

 On the evening of March 21, the House-Senate conferees finally finished and filed the massive 2,232 page Fiscal Year 2018 Omnibus Appropriations Bill at a total cost of $1.3 trillion.
 Defense was one of the major sections of the bill.
 With the latest Continuing Resolution running out and a recess about to start, the House leadership rushed the bill to the House floor.
 On March 22, the House passed the bill by a 256-167.
 The Senate followed suit early in the morning of March 23 by a vote of 65-32.